viercc/monad-gen/cartesian-profunctors/README.md

               Right a' -> Right (q a')
 ```

-To put another example, [Star f](http://hackage.haskell.org/package/profunctors-5.5/docs/Data-Profunctor.html#t:Star) is a Category (and can be Arrow, ArrowChoice) when `f` is a Monad.
+To put another example, [Star f](http://hackage.haskell.org/package/profunctors-5.5/docs/Data-Profunctor.html#t:Star) is a Category (and can be Arrow, ArrowChoice) only when `f` is a Monad.
 But, being Cartesian and Cocartesian requires `f` only to be Applicative.

 ```haskell